This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) test result issued at most 72 hours before arrival.
+1. Passengers must have a negative COVID-19 test issued at most 72 hours before arrival.

 Detailed Tourist Information

-Those permitted to enter Lesotho must present a negative COVID-19 PCR test taken within 72 hours.
+A negative COVID-19 PCR test taken within 72 hours is required for entry.
 This should show:

 -the name of the traveller (which must correspond with their travel document)